heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/PRESENTATION.md

 Containerize the previous Java IOs project:

-- Create the Dockerfile and Docker Compose files
+- Create the Dockerfile and Docker Compose files.
-- Publish on GitHub Container Registry
+- Publish on GitHub Container Registry.
-- Run it on any Docker host
+- Run it on any Docker host.

 ![bg right w:80%](./images/what-will-you-do.png)